I always select "Create your own character", so I can't give any advice about the preset characters.

 Have a full inventory in your hands when the Implementor tries to give you the goblet.

 The Gray Fields of Frotzen

-After "a movement overhead catches your eye", find the Farmyard and enter the crashed Farm House.
+After "a movement overhead catches your eye", one of the Fields rooms will have changed names to Farmyard and gained a new exit.
+Find the Farmyard and enter the crashed Farm House.
 Close the door.
-Oopen the hurdy-gurdy, put the goblet in it, and close it.
+Soon, a storm will brew and pick up the farm house, Wizard of Oz style ("Kerblam!
+Lightning heralds the approach of a deadly funnel!", then "Thwack!
+The farm house jerks violently upward..."); don't be concerned when this happens.
+While you wait, open the hurdy-gurdy, put the goblet in it, and close it.
 Turn the dial to the clock and then turn the crank to the left.
 Open the gurdy, get the goblet, and examine it.
-You'll find you've "turned back the clock" on the butterfly and now have a caterpillar!
-Put everything in your pack.
-Continue to wait for a storm to brew and pick up the farm house, Wizard of Oz style. ("Kerblam!
-Lightning heralds the approach of a deadly funnel!", then "Thwack!
-The farm house jerks violently upward...")
+You've "turned back the clock" on the butterfly and now have a caterpillar!
+(You don't need this caterpillar until some way further on, but shortly you're going to be selling the hurdy-gurdy for money, so need to do this transformation now.)
+Put everything you can in your pack.

 When the house crash-lands again, open the door and go north to Froon.
 Look under the house.
 Look at the flowers.
-Wait until the mayor Grope arrives, has a jewel box brought, and opens it.
+Wait while Mayor Grope arrives, has a jewel box brought, and opens it.
 Examine the keys.
 Take the one that is the color the corbies were afraid of.
-You will be transported back to the Fields.
+You will be immediately transported back to the Fields of Frotzen.

-Explore.
-In here you will find a cruel puppet, a hellhound. a scroll, and a wand.
-When you see the boulder in the Clearing, read the inscription; the answer to the riddle on is youth.
-Drop the saddle at South Chasm.
-Return southward out of the forest to the Magick Shoppe and show the woman the wand and scroll.
+Defeat the puppet and hellhound and get the scroll and wand.
+In the Clearing, read the boulder; the answer to the riddle on is youth.
+Drop the saddle at South Chasm, which is out of the Forest to the north or northeast.
+Return southward out of the forest to Outskirts, then southwest and west to the Magick Shoppe.
+Show the woman the wand and scroll.

 For Your Amusement: